Wondering how to use essential oils? There's no need to be overwhelmed about it--it's fairly easy to learn.

 If you're new to essential oils, or even if you're a seasoned user, I think this list will be of interest to you and will hopefully give you a few more ideas about how you can safely use essential oils for a more natural approach to beauty, home care, and healing.

-This post may contain affiliate links from which I will earn a commission.
 You can read more here about my hunt for the best essential oils company.

 How to Use Essential Oils